Mugen87/three-jsm/README.md

 After downloading the repository, execute `npm install` once in the root directory to install all dependencies.

-You can then start a local server by using `npm start` and open `http://localhost:3000/app/` for testing.
+You can then start a local server either by

+- using `npm start` and open `http://localhost:3000/` for testing using the **serve** module.

+or

+- using `http-server -p 3000` and open `http://localhost:3000/` for deploying.